pbertera/asmodeo/README.md

 #!/bin/sh
 exec flatpak run --branch=stable --arch=x86_64 org.gnome.gedit "$@"
 ```
-* with the `flatpacks.overrides` you can define one or more override to apply to the installed flatpack
+* with the `flatpaks.overrides` you can define one or more override to apply to the installed flatpack
 * for the other fields please refer to the `community.general.flatpak` ansible module

 ## Toolbox